 Skip to 1 minute and 45 secondsAnd when you do that, when you're under anaesthesia, we're going to do all that we can to make sure that the later phases are more comfortable.
 So after you've lost consciousness, and we've controlled your airway and put in an airway device, we're going to inject local anaesthetic all around your scalp to stop all the nerves from working.
 So this means, later when you regained consciousness and the surgeon's operating, we don't expect any pain from what he's doing.
 If there is discomfort, you let us know.
 Now the surgery itself shouldn't be painful.
 But the thing is that lying still for so long is very unnatural.

-Skip to 2 minutes and 22 secondsNormally, when you sleep, you remove every 20, 30 minutes, whereas during the surgery, you can't move.
+Skip to 2 minutes and 22 secondsNormally, when you sleep, you move every 20, 30 minutes, whereas during the surgery, you can't move.
 If you need to cough, you need to tell us.
 The surgeon needs to stop, et cetera.
 So lying still, your muscles and joints really start to ache after some period of time.
 And this could last for several hours.
 You need to focus.
 You need to be working with the neuropsychologist and concentrating on not moving.
 So it's a really difficult and long time.
 And you need to prepare yourself, psychologically, for it.
 We think that you're the kind of person that can cope with this stressful situation.
 We've got every confidence in that.
 And we're also all there as a team, working with you.

 Skip to 3 minutes and 5 secondsYou're a member of the team.
 You're in the centre of the team, really.
 And you're helping to facilitate the surgeon to do as good an excision or removal of the tumour as he can.
 You'll be lying in that lateral position, with your right arm fixed to the armrest.
-And you can move your left arm free.
+And you can move your left arm freely.
 And I'll be sitting in front of you.

 Skip to 3 minutes and 32 secondsAnd when you wake up, we can take the time to make sure that you have your attention, that you're fully aware of where you are, that your sight is good, you have no double vision whatsoever.
 So we can make sure that you're fit and awake to perform the testing.
 And how does it work, then?
 The neurosurgeon will perform the electrical stimulation, while we do the tasks.
 And we start with motor function.
 So we will try to find a speech arrest, for instance, so that you can't speak anymore.
 That's sounds scary.
 But well, when he stops with the electrical stimulation, your speech regains.
 So you can easily talk again.